ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 A row will be highlighted red if invalid and have a heavy cross mark against it in the validity column.
 If the row is valid it will be the regular table colour with a validity column cell that is green and has a heavy tick mark.

-A user is able to get the reason for invalidity (provided by the config) by hovering over the row or by clicking the 'Get Invalidity Errors' button.
+A user is able to get the reason for invalidity (provided by the script definition) by hovering over the row or by clicking the 'Get Invalidity Errors' button.

 ### List/tree view (not part of MVP, but likely to be requested in future)